 What Is Chicken Tinga?

-From the city of Puebla, Chicken Tinga is a traditional Mexican dish made with shredded chicken cooked in a spicy, smoky tomato-based sauce.
+To be more authentic with it’s name, this is Mexican Tinga de Pollo and hails from the city of Puebla.
+Chicken Tinga is a traditional Mexican dish made with shredded chicken cooked in a spicy, smoky tomato-based sauce.
 The sauce typically includes:

 - Tomatoes